unbit/uwsgi-docs/Vars.rst

 ``UWSGI_SCRIPT``
 ----------------

 Load the specified script as a new application mapped to ``SCRIPT_NAME``.
-The app will be obviously only be loaded once, not on each request.
+The app will obviously only be loaded once, not on each request.

 ::